SoumikDey/mightybyte-devops/Readme.md

 - Using terraform we are creating the following resources -
   - VPC with private subnets, NAT, public subnets, Internet Gateway, Route tables, Subnet Group for DB.
   - RDS for postgres in private subnets.
-  - Lmabda layer for psycopg2.
+  - Lambda layer for psycopg2.
   - Lambda function inside private subnets.
   - Jumpbox inside public subnet, so we can connect with RDS to create database and table.
   - S3 bucket and CloudFront.